louisebphansen/bachelor-goldenImprints/README.md

 bash run.sh
 ```

 This first downloads the WikiArt dataset from HuggingFace (https://huggingface.co/datasets/huggan/wikiart).
 Next,  different pretrained models from the ```timm``` library are used to extract embeddings from the dataset.
-Finally, seperate classification models are fit for each models for the three features of the WikiArt dataset, i.e., genre, style and artist.
+Finally, seperate classification models are fit for each model for the three features of the WikiArt dataset, i.e., genre, style and artist.

-**NB: Due to the size of the dataset and the number of models, running the entire analysis will take several days, depending on your computation power.
+**NB: Due to the size of the dataset and the number of models, running the entire analysis will take several days, depending on your compute power.**